stdm/stdm.github.io/research.md

 <h4>Selected references</h4>
 <ul>
     <li>Stadelmann, T., Klamt, T., and Merkt, P. H., 2022. <a href="https://stdm.github.io/downloads/papers/AoDSA_2022a.pdf">Data Centrism and the Core of Data Science as a Scientific Discipline</a>.
-Archives of Data Science, Series A 8(2), pp.1-16, April 2022.</li>
+Archives of Data Science, Series A, 8(2), pp.1-16, April 2022.</li>
     <li>Braschler, M., Stadelmann, T., and Stockinger, K., (Eds.), 2019. <a href="https://stdm.github.io/data-science-book/">Applied Data Science - Lessons Learned for the Data-Driven Business</a>.
 Springer.</li>
     <li>Stadelmann, T., Stockinger, K., Braschler, M., Cieliebak, M., Baudinot, G., Dürr, O. and Ruckstuhl, A., 2013. <a href="https://stdm.github.io/downloads/papers/ECSS_2013.pdf">Applied data science in Europe: challenges for academia in keeping up with a highly demanded topic</a>.
 In 9th European Computer Science Summit, Amsterdam, October 8–9, 2013.</li>
 </ul>